2026 Surgical Information Systems Guide to ASC Billing and RCM

 Metrics are most valuable when they inform strategy and drive continuous process improvement.
 High-performing surgery centers utilize real-time dashboards and comprehensive reporting systems to foster accountability, accelerate decision-making, and address issues proactively.

-• Clear information about insurance coverage and benefits
+• Clear information about insurance coverage and benefits before they arrive

 Following a procedure, seamless post-care interactions remain essential.
 Offering financial education, electronic billing statements, online payment portals, and timely support underscores your commitment to patient service and accessibility.